Joey Ramone: Other projects

 One of Ramone's earliest side projects was with a band called The Seclusions in 1983.
-Ramone sung vocals alongside his brother Leigh on a cover of the song "Nothing Can Change the Shape of Things to Come" from the album Isolation For Creation.
+Ramone sang vocals alongside his brother Leigh on a cover of the song "Nothing Can Change the Shape of Things to Come" from the album Isolation For Creation.
 Also appearing on the track were Jimmy Destri, Holly Beth Vincent, Jimmy Ripp, Busta Jones, and Jay Dee Daugherty.

 In 1985, Ramone joined Steven Van Zandt's music industry activist group Artists United Against Apartheid, which campaigned against the Sun City resort in South Africa.
-Ramone and 49 other recording artists – including Bob Dylan, Bruce Springsteen, Keith Richards, Lou Reed and Run DMC — collaborated on the song "Sun City", in which they pledged they would never perform at the resort.
+Ramone and 49 other recording artists – including Bob Dylan, Bruce Springsteen, Keith Richards, Lou Reed and Run DMC – collaborated on the song "Sun City", in which they pledged they would never perform at the resort.

 In 1994, Ramone appeared on the Helen Love album Love and Glitter, Hot Days and Music, singing the track "Punk Boy".
 Helen Love returned the favor, singing on Ramone's song "Mr. Punchy".

 In October 1996, Ramone headlined the "Rock the Reservation" alternative rock festival in Tuba City, Arizona.
 "Joey Ramone & the Resistance" (Daniel Rey on guitar, John Connor on bass guitar and Roger Murdock on drums) debuted Ramone's interpretation of Louis Armstrong's "Wonderful World" live, as well as Ramone's choice of Ramones classics and some of his other favorite songs, such as The Dave Clark Five's "Any Way You Want It", The Who's "The Kids are Alright" and The Stooges' "No Fun".

 Ramone co-wrote and recorded the song "Meatball Sandwich" with Youth Gone Mad.
 For a short time before his death, he took the role of manager and producer for the punk rock band the Independents.

-His last recording as a vocalist was backup vocals on the CD One Nation Under by the Dine Navajo rock group Blackfire.
+His last recording as a vocalist was backup vocals on the album One Nation Under by Navajo punk band Blackfire.
 He appeared on two tracks, "What Do You See" and "Lying to Myself".

 Ramone produced the Ronnie Spector EP She Talks to Rainbows in 1999.
 It was critically acclaimed but was not very commercially successful.
-The title track was previously on the Ramones' final studio album, ¡Adios Amigos!.
+The title track was previously on the Ramones' final studio album, ¡Adios Amigos!

 Vocal style

 Ramone's signature cracks, hiccups, snarls, crooning, and youthful voice made him one of punk rock's most recognizable voices.
 Allmusic.com wrote that "Joey Ramone's signature bleat was the voice of punk rock in America."
 As his vocals matured and deepened through his career, so did the Ramones' songwriting, leaving a notable difference from his initial melodic and callow style – two notable tracks serving as examples are "Somebody Put Something in My Drink" and "Mama's Boy".
-Dee Dee Ramone was quoted as saying "All the other singers [in New York] were copying David Johansen (of the New York Dolls), who was copying Mick Jagger...
+Dee Dee Ramone was quoted as saying, "All the other singers [in New York] were copying David Johansen (of the New York Dolls), who was copying Mick Jagger...
 But Joey was unique, totally unique."